Your cold could leave you with a nasty fine or worse

 Drivers have been warned they could be breaking the law if out on the roads after taking cold and flu medicine this autumn.

-Motoring experts at Quotezone.co.uk are issuing a warning to drivers to ensure they aren’t taking medication which could impair their ability to drive.
+Motoring experts are warning drivers to ensure they aren’t taking medication which could impair their ability to drive

 With the cold months fast approaching and children back to school, many are starting to feel the effects of the winter bugs.